Coolbellup

 Coolbellup has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects that may affect this region: Kardinya Park Shopping Centre Redevelopment, North Lake Road - Winterfold Road Intersection Upgrade, Kardinya District Centre Activity Centre Plan, and New Women and Babies Hospital.
-The following details those considered most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified three projects that may impact the area.
+Major projects include Kardinya Park Shopping Centre Redevelopment, North Lake Road - Winterfold Road Intersection Upgrade, Kardinya District Centre Activity Centre Plan, and New Women and Babies Hospital.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.